 - To worry about food, drink and clothing is quite normal.
 Everyone does this, even pagans who have no faith.

-- Jesus explains that the heavenly Father knows and cares about the disciples’ human needs.
+- Jesus explains that the Heavenly Father knows and cares for those who are disciples.

-- The disciple must have a total faith in God’s Providence.
+- Then, he demands that disciples have a total faith in God’s Providence.

-- They need to do one thing, seek first the Kingdom.
-Then, they will have all the food, drink and clothing that they need.
+- The disciple must do one thing, they must seek first the Kingdom.
+Then, they will have all the food, drink and clothing that you need.

-- The disciple must not worry about a tomorrow (which never comes).
+- The disciple must avoid one thing, worry about a tomorrow (which never comes).
 The Father provides for each day’s challenges.

 Affections: (When one touches your heart, use your own words.)

-- O Father, why do I not trust you?
+- Father, why do I not trust you?
 Did you not create me?
-Will you not provide?
+Did you not make me a disciple?

-- Jesus, your command is clear.
+- Jesus, I have one task.
 I must seek first your Kingdom.